Basics#

 v = wp.from_numpy(a, dtype=wp.vec3, device="cuda")

-By default, Warp arrays that are initialized from external data (e.g.: NumPy, Lists, Tuples) will create a copy the data to new memory for the
+By default, Warp arrays that are initialized from external data (e.g.: NumPy, Lists, Tuples) will create a copy the data in new memory for the

 device specified.
 However, it is possible for arrays to alias external memory using the copy=False